jojozhouu/predict_mbti_with_texts/README.md

 Additionally, please make sure Northwestern VPN is connected.

+Model parameter configurations can be done in config/config.yaml

 ### Uploading and downloading data with S3
 1. Build a docker image called `final-project` for managing database connection, managing S3, and running the model pipeline.
 If the image has been built from previous step, skip this step.